andreasdominik/ADoSnipsQnD/docs/src/snipsHermesQnD.md

 ## Installation

-The framework SnipsHermesQnD is currently not distributed as an individual package, because it is work-in-progress and will change continuously.
-In order to be sure, that existing skills/apps are not effected by changes of the framework, every skill brings its own version of SnipsHermesQnD with it.

-At some point in the future (when the framework is in a released state) this might change.
-But still existing skills will work.

 ### Installation of the framework

-The framework needs not to be installed, because it is distributed with each skill (see above).
+The framework is installed, by adding the app `ADoSnipsHermesQnD` to an Snips assistant.
+This will install the library and general `SwitchOnOff` intent.

+It is a good idea to install the template skill in addition.
+The skill fully functional and can be used to explore the framework.

-However `Eclipse modquitto` must be installed.
+MQTT communication is performed via the `Eclipse modquitto`, therefore this must be installed.
 On a Raspberry Pi the packages `mosquitto` and `mosquitto-clients` are needed:

 ```sh